PLAXIS 2D + Python Scripting Tutorial 2

 1️⃣ Introduction

-• g_i – Global Input object (materials, geometry, boreholes, mesh, etc.).
+• g_i – Global Input object (project data: geometry, materials, mesh, stages).

 2️⃣ Connect to PLAXIS Remote Scripting Servers